-It’s not necessarily the designation that gives CFA Program candidates the advantage over their finance peers, it may be something far deeper
+It’s not necessarily the designation that gives CFA candidates the advantage over their finance peers, it may be something far deeper.

-We’re just 14 weeks to the 2017 CFA Program exams and candidates are laser-focused on one thing; passing the CFA Program and earning those three little letters.
+We’re just few weeks to the CFA exams and candidates are laser-focused on one thing; passing the CFA and earning those three little letters.
 They think the designation proves their worth to employers and to an industry where cyclical restructuring is commonplace.

-CFA Program candidates have a get-it-done mentality.
-That’s not something you develop suddenly but something you have that is uncovered by the trials of the CFA Program exams.
-Employers see the CFA Program designation as a crucible that has weeded out weak job candidates before human resources has to do it.
+CFA candidates have a get-it-done mentality.
+That’s not something you develop suddenly but something you have that is uncovered by the trials of the CFA exams.
+Employers see the CFA designation as a crucible that has weeded out weak job candidates before human resources has to do it.

 Every segment of the financial industry is constantly in flux.
 An analyst that can’t stay one step ahead of others will fall behind.
 An asset manager that cannot innovate and evolve will see his clients jump to another firm.

 CFA candidates are proactive, one of the most sought characteristics within finance.
 Nobody is forcing you into one of the toughest professional designations in finance.
 You signed up for the exams and pour over the curriculum on your own because you know it has to be done.

 While the CFA designation or being a CFA candidate may bring these traits out, it’s your job to keep the momentum going after the exams.
 You’ll work hard in your role as analyst and asset manager, what will set you apart is your ability to push yourself even harder and keep using those characteristics that came out during the CFA exams.

 The continuing education program by the CFA Institute isn’t mandatory but you should consider it as such.
 Take an hour or two every week to think on what you are doing for your clients and what else you can do, and learn.

 As you finish the CFA exams and earn that designation, don’t forget what it really means.